Introducing Drummond Woodsum's Newest Shareholders and Senior Consultant

-Drummond Woodsum is pleased to announce that it has promoted seven of its associate attorneys to shareholders of the firm and elevated one consultant to the role of Senior Consultant.
-Congratulations to attorneys Adam Cote, Michael-Corey Hinton, Jeana McCormick, Kasia Park, Aga Dixon, Matthew Decker, and Meghan Glynn, as well as Government Relations, Organizational Development and Campaigns consultant, Toby McGrath.
+Drummond Woodsum, one of northern New England’s premier law firms, is pleased to announce that it has promoted five of its associate attorneys to shareholders of the firm and elevated an educational consultant to the status of Senior Consultant.
+Congratulations to attorneys Greg Im, Erin Feltes, Hannah King, Elek Miller and Jim O’Shaughnessy as well as Special Education consultant, Michael Opuda.

 The firm’s shareholders offer shareholder status to those associate attorneys who have distinguished themselves through their legal accomplishments, community involvement, collegiality and teamwork.
 “This is a memorable milestone in a legal career.
 As much as this is important to each of them, it is equally important to Drummond Woodsum.
 These lawyers and others who joined as shareholders recently and others who will soon join them are the future of our firm.
 The future looks bright indeed,” commented Benjamin Marcus, Managing Director.

 Greg Im has been with the firm for 4 years after serving as an Assistant Attorney General in Maine and is a member of the firm’s School and Local Government Group.
 He represents public schools and municipalities on budgetary, contractual, and finance matters.
 He is also currently serving on the Board of Directors for Cleaves Law Library.